airbnb/kafka-statsd-metrics2/README.md

 Send Kafka Metrics to your StatsD server.

+## Contact
+**Let us know!** If you fork this, or if you use it, or if it helps in anyway, we'd love to hear from you! opensource@airbnb.com

 ## What is it about?
 Kafka uses [Yammer Metrics](http://metrics.codahale.com/getting-started/) (now part of the [Dropwizard project](http://metrics.codahale.com/about/)) for [metrics reporting](https://kafka.apache.org/documentation.html#monitoring) in both the server and the client.